“Come into Montreal for the day and we’ll do….something. You choose.”

 And then, our tummies rumbled.
 There are a lot of food choices along the main street bordering the water, but nothing seemed to be exactly what we were looking for: Cozy, cheap-ish, and breakfast-y.
 So we piled back into the car, and headed north (pausing to look at my mom’s old house) to Rue Notre Dame and the adorable Café Du Marché (corner 19th Av and Notre Dame) which is connected to the Marché de Lachine.
 During our lunch we tried out our history knowledge with the “Fathers of Confederation” cards we’d received at the museum (my mom knew seven of forty, I knew…three.
 Hangs head in shame.)

 And then, a stroll through the fantastic market with its excellent selection of gourmet products, cheeses, and an impressive selection of microbrews.
 Outside is the farmers’ market where we picked up strawberries for dessert and ate them all in the car on the way home.
 It was a fun, relatively inexpensive, nostalgic outing that we all enjoyed.
-And while I was writing this my 8-year old was reading over my shoulder and said “Hey, can we go back to that museum?”, so it looks like we’ll be using our free passes this summer for another visit!

-*Note that the museum is wheelchair/stroller accessible.
+*Note that the museum IS wheelchair/stroller accessible and air-conditioned.